 2) More International Applications

-The number of applications that top schools receive has been increasing by approximately 10,000 every year.
+According to trends in college admissions, the number of applications top schools receive is increasing by approximately 10,000 every year.
 This is the result of both booming populations and increasing international students seeking quality education abroad.

 3) Increased Concentration in Well-known Schools